pettiboy/peerdrop-backend/README.md

 sqlx migrate add create_sessions_table
 ```

-then add your migration migration to the `.sql` file
+then add your migration to the `.sql` file

 ```zsh
 sqlx migrate run